taylorza/zxn-inlineasm-doc/Documentation/Pseudo-ops.md

 Aligns the next instruction or data element to the specified boundary.
 The alignment must be a power of 2

 **Example**
 Aligns the next instruction to an address on an 8 byte boundary.
-If padding is required to move the boundary, the padded memory fill be zeroed.
+If padding is required to move the boundary, the padded memory will be zeroed.
 ```
 ALIGN 8
 ```